 “Imagine in Haiti where they listen to Rap Kreyòl every single day, where Masterbrain is like an idol to them.
 When they call my name on stage, I think I’ll have to shed a couple tears, you know what I mean, because I know it will be big.
 I know that.”

 In Episode 3 of our series The New American Songbook on the GroundTruth podcast, we follow Vlad as he prepares to make that first trip home.
-Hear the full story above, or on iTunes, Stitcher, RadioPublic and other podcasting apps.
+Hear the full story above, or on Apple Podcasts, Stitcher, RadioPublic and other podcasting apps.

 Producer & series creator: Heidi Shin